theimpulson/theimpulson.github.io/_posts/2023-11-18-downloading-via-work-manager.md

 As a result, the only other recommended alternative would be to download the files via the `WorkManager` library by creating a dedicated [CoroutineWorker](https://developer.android.com/reference/kotlin/androidx/work/CoroutineWorker).

-> This article's goal isn't to show you how to build `WorkRequest` using `WorkManager` but showcasing the useful additions that can be done on it to develop a good enough `DownloadManager` alternative.
+This article's goal isn't to show you how to build `WorkRequest` using `WorkManager` but showcasing the useful additions that can be done on it to develop a good enough `DownloadManager` alternative.
+You might want to read [Step by Step Guide to Download Files With WorkManager](https://proandroiddev.com/step-by-step-guide-to-download-files-with-workmanager-b0231b03efd1) article on Medium by Rahul Ray, which builds up a good base for this one.

 ## Worker Requirements